 •Past performance – While this area in which the underlying property is based has experienced capital growth in the land value in the past, this is no indication it will increase in value in the future.

-• Damage or loss – There are a range of events that can damage the Underlying Property including acts of God (fire, flood, earth quake and other natural disasters) through to accidents, negligence, and failures of maintenance.
+• Damage or loss – There is a range of events that can damage the Underlying Property including acts of God (fire, flood, earthquake and other natural disasters) through to accidents, negligence, and failures of maintenance.
 While insurances will be in place it may not cover or may not fully cover such losses.

 Fees and Costs

 Refer to section 13 of the PDS for Fees and Other Costs

 - Cash held in your Cash Account 0.22% p.a.